Lamont Bryan: Background

-Bryan was born in Germany to an African-Americans father, and a Jamaican mother.
+Bryan was born in Germany to an African-American father, and a Jamaican mother.
 He was brought up in Croydon, and played his junior rugby league with the South London Storm.
 Bryan also plays rugby union for Streatham-Croydon RFC.

 Featherstone Rovers

-In January 2013 Lamont was signed by the Featherstone Rovers.
+In January 2013 Lamont was signed by Featherstone Rovers.
 Where he made a total of 24 appearances, scoring 6 tries in just one season for the club.

 London Skolars

 Lamont signed a deal to play for the London Skolars in 2014.

 In 2015, Bryan played for Jamaica in their 2017 Rugby League World Cup qualifiers.
 Just missing out on a finals place.

 He began his second spell at Skolars in 2017.